Try a new P3 challenge. Plan a new P3 challenge with sleep, activity, and nutrition with your unit and colleagues.

 - Consider running two consecutive challenges where the daily goal increases week-to-week.
 Try challenges with a streak mode.
 This will incentive team members to keep going.
 No one wants to be the link that drops the streak.

 Incorporate an overall theme, and then team members can contribute as a team or individually.
 It could be to complete a certain distance within a month or over a couple of months.
-Many virtual challenges are going a certain distance such as:
+Try a certain distance for a challenge such as:

 - Inca Trail - 26.2 miles (42 kilometers (km)) along the Inca Trail in beautiful Andes Mountains in Peru.